tayruxin/tp/docs/DeveloperGuide.md

 The following activity diagram will show how `RemarkCommand` can achieve the functionality of both `COMMAND_WORD`.

 <img src="images/RemarkActivityDiagram.png"/>

+The remark feature has similar implementation as the [edit feature](#edit-feature), except that a `Remark` object is initialized instead of `EditCompanyDescriptor`.

 #### Design Considerations